Zena Townsend

 What are the biggest challenges or opportunities in your field right now?

-In recruiting, the biggest challenge is maintaining momentum because it's up and down.
-There are some weeks where I come in and have no orders, so I have no jobs to offer the clientele that are coming in looking for work, and then other times it's what we call peak, where I may have 300 jobs and no associates looking for work.
+In recruiting, the biggest challenge is maintaining momentum considering client needs can rapidly change.
+There are some weeks where I have no orders, so there are no jobs to offer the clientele.
+Then other times orders spike and there are multiple jobs and no associates to fill them.
 It's hard to find that happy medium.
-When I was in pharmacy operations, it was more about people challenges - balancing between the customers and my staff, finding that happy medium because some of the customers were not so nice, and I had to still get the job done while protecting my staff.
+When I was in pharmacy operations, it was more about people challenges - balancing between the customers and my staff, finding that happy medium.
+Some of the customers were discourteous and maintaining professionalism while protecting my staff was a necessity.

 What values are most important to you in your work and personal life?